itayboop/nonograp-fixup/README.md

 ## Setting up frida with frida-gadget

+### disclaimer: this is for educational purpose only!

 First, lets check if we can recompile the app without problems...
 A usual usage of [`apkmod`](https://github.com/mon231/apkpatcher) & buildapp (thanks mon231) will generate a new working apk. how fun!